aau-claaudia/hpc/docs/taaurus/index.md

 <div class="tag-container" markdown>

-SUND :lucide-check:
-{ .hpc-tag title="Indicates that the platform is only for the Faculty of Medicine (SUND) researchers." }

 Researchers :lucide-check:
 { .hpc-tag title="Indicates if the platform is accessible for researchers (e.g., PhD students, postdocs, faculty) for research purposes." }